stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 In addition to setting a number of shell options, this file also has a line that sources all of the other dotfiles in my vcsh-sdt-bash repo.

 ### .bashrc
-This file mostly just displaces an existing .bashrc
+This file mostly just displaces a system's default (and usually empty) `.bashrc`.

 ### .exports
 Exports reasonable values for environmental variables like EDITOR, HIST\*, LANG, and GREP_OPTIONS

-TBD: pull out my content
+*TBD: pull out my content*